-- Mid-range – Krusty Hostel B&B: Beck and I really enjoyed our time here.
-Krusty Hostel B&B is one of the most highly-rated accommodations in Huaraz.
-The hostel is also a tour agency, known as Huayhuash Expeditions.
-But, this tour company doesn’t offer the Laguna Paron day trip.
-As mentioned, you can simply book day tours here and the owner will kindly organise this for you with another company.
-Best of all, there are no added costs for using the hostel as a middle man.
-The hostel itself is very spacious.
-It features a large shared kitchen, which includes a free breakfast.
+We really enjoyed our time staying here.
+Krusty Hostel B&B is also a tour agency, known as Huayhuash Expeditions.
+Although they don’t offer the Laguna Paron day trip, you can still book tours here and the owner will organise this for you with another company.
+The hostel itself is very spacious, featuring a large shared kitchen, which includes a free breakfast.

 Where to Stay in Caraz